cypress-io/cypress-documentation/content/api/commands/then.md

 ### Yields [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Subject-Management)

 Whatever is returned from the callback function becomes the new subject and will flow into the next command (with the exception of `undefined` or `null`).

+- If the return value is a chain of Cypress commands (eg `return cy.get('button')`), Cypress will wait for them to resolve and use their return value as the new subject.
-If the return value is a Promise or other "thenable" (anything with a `.then()` interface), Cypress will wait for it to resolve before continuing forward through the chain of commands.
+- If the return value is a Promise, Cypress will wait for it to resolve, and use the resolved value as the new subject to continue the chain of commands.

-If `undefined` or `null` are returned (or there is no `return`), the result of the last Cypress command in the callback function will be yielded as the new subject instead, and flow into the next command.
+- If the callback returns `undefined` or `null` (or there is no return value), the result of the last Cypress command in the callback function will be yielded as the new subject instead, and flow into the next command.

-If `undefined` or `null` are returned (or there is no `return`) and the callback does not call any Cypress commands, the subject will not be modified and the previous subject will carry over to the next command.
+- If the callback returns `undefined` or `null` (or there is no return value) and the callback does not call any Cypress commands, the subject will not be modified, and the previous subject will carry over to the next command.

 `.then()` is a command, and will not be retried.
-It is **unsafe** to return DOM elements from the callback and then use further assertions, queries of commands on them.
+It is **unsafe** to return DOM elements from the callback and then use further assertions, queries or commands on them.

 ## Examples